I live in Tucson Arizona, heart of the Sonoran desert, in a house on a hill with my cat.

 I was born in rural England, the West Country to be exact.
 Being close to nature and in a country where they love animals more than people, I quickly grew to love them too.
 Add to this the verdant greenness of southern England and plants became my second passion.

-We moved back to our adopted hometown after an extended sailing vacation on the coast of North Carolina, which lasted 14 years.
-We lived on the Pamlico Sound and sailed, swam and loved the nearness of the water.
+I moved back to Tucson, my adopted hometown after an extended sailing vacation on the coast of North Carolina, which lasted 14 years.
+I lived on the Pamlico Sound and sailed, swam and loved the nearness of the water.
 It was a fantastic privilege to sail every day.
 The thousands of ducks, pelicans, otters, deer and myriad other wildlife were right outside the window over my work table.
-It was an idyllic setting, until it rained and water ran across the studio floor.
-We enjoyed our time in North Carolina but it became obvious that it was time to go home.
+It was an idyllic setting, until the water streamed across the studio floor when it rained.
+I enjoyed my time in North Carolina.

 Return to Tucson